Nwakakukaks/lightblock/README.md

     <img width="600px" src="docs/screenshots/screenshot-pricing.png" alt="">
 </p>

-While we strive to keep the majority of features free so anyone can experience and use BlockFabric, we plan to introduce a freemium model in the future to sustain the project's development.
+While we strive to keep the majority of features free so anyone can experience and use LightBlock, we plan to introduce a freemium model in the future to sustain the project's development.
 The platform will still remain free for basic use, and allows unlimited restrictions for paid users.

 **Community Contributed Templates**: We are also considering to open up our templates collection so other developers can build and share their templates and possibly earn commission from their use.